 High Street, Bentley, Doncaster, DN5 0AT

 Bentley Main colliery opened in 1903, and Bentley New Village was part of the large-scale early twentieth century development of housing for miners and their families.
 The local Catholic population was initially served by a Mass centre in the school hall, in use from 1929 to 1952.
 A parish was erected in 1946, and in 1952 a wooden army hut was acquired and adapted to serve as a chapel.
 In 1956, a large house of 1929 called Stonecroft at 54 High Street was acquired for a presbytery.
 In 1959 a permanent church was built behind the presbytery, at a cost of £23,000.
-The project architect was Edward Saul of John Rochford & Partners, who also designed the fittings.
+The designer of the church and fittings was Edward Saul, surveyor, working in association with John Rochford & Partners.

-The sanctuary was reordered in 1977 at the time of the church’s dedication (figure 1).
+The sanctuary was reordered in 1977 at the time of the church’s dedication.
 In 2000, a parish hall was built to the rear of the church.

 The church is aligned with the sanctuary roughly to the northeast, but in this description this will be referred to as the east, and corresponding compass points used.